openfun/kubic/docs/argocd.md

 - Add the `hello-world` helm chart to the `helm` folder of the mono-repo
 - Declare the application in the `apps` folder of the mono-repo by creating a folder named `hello-world`. **Beware of the name of the folder, it must be the same as the name of the helm chart.**
+- Add a JSON file that fits your needs:
   - Add a JSON file per environnement and name the file according to the following pattern : `<environment>.json`.
 For instance, for the staging environment, the file must be named `staging.json`.
+  - Add a JSON file named after the application folder.
+For instance `hello-world.json`.
+This will create a standalone application without any environment.

 This file **must be a valid JSON file and must contain at least** :

 ```json
 {}